melonTree68/melontree68/README.md

 - Mathematics
   - Mathematical Logic
   - Measure Theory
-  - Real Analysis
   - Probability Theory (based upon measure theory)
   - Stochastic Processes

-As you can see, there is a long way to travel through, very very long ...
+As you can see, there is yet a long way ahead, a very very long one ...

-**Feel free to contact me via `zhijie dot chen at sjtu dot edu dot cn`.**
+**Feel free to contact me via `zhijie dot chen at sjtu dot edu dot cn`, or just chat with me. :)**